 Transitional prudential powers of Financial Sector Conduct Authority

-285. (1) This section applies for the period of three years from the date on which this Part comes into effect but the Minister may, by notice in the Gazette, determine a shorter or longer period.
+283. (1) This section applies for the period of three years from the date on which this section comes into effect but the Minister may, by notice in the Gazette, determine a shorter or longer period.

 (2) The power of the Prudential Authority to make prudential standards, to be complied with by the following financial institutions, with respect to the safety and soundness of those financial institutions and otherwise to achieve the objectives of the Prudential Authority, is to be exercised by the Financial Sector Conduct Authority: